Champlain Valley Bike Accident Prevention Guide

 3. Keep Your Distance from Aggressive Drivers

-Watch out for drivers who are speeding, swerving, making haphazard lane changes, or otherwise behaving erratically.
+Watch out for speeding, swerving, making haphazard lane changes, or behaving erratically.
 Pull off the road until the driver passes if necessary.

 4. Make Eye Contact at Four-Way Stop Streets